9 Budget-Friendly US Cities For Family Vacations

 - Befriend a snake and get a true desert experience at the Arizona-Sonora Desert Museum

 - Try tortillas in Guadalajara Original Grill

 - Spot giant cactuses in the Saguaro National Park

 - Get active on a historic bike tour of Tucson

 - Visit a ranch and try horseback riding

 Let me introduce you to Mesa, another great place for food lovers!
 In fact, it provides the thoughtfully curated Fresh Foodie Trail.
 However, even if you are not a foodie family, there is plenty to do.
 Mesa is a fascinating blend of two opposites: stunning landscapes and a modern city.
 Aside from canyon-carved waterways and one-of-a-kind desert beauty, you can also relax at a wellness resort.
 Furthermore, spending time there won’t make a hole in your pocket.

 - Spend delicious time on Fresh Foodie Trail stops

-- Hike the Hieroglyphic Trail in the Superstition Mountains (and learn more about the ancient Hohokam Indian settlement by a chance)
+- Hike the Hieroglyphic Trail in the Superstition Mountains (and learn more about the ancient Hohokam Indian settlement)

 - Enjoy desert flora and fauna at Usery Mountain Regional Park